Torsion Obstructions to Positive Scalar Curvature: Four conjectures

 The above suggests the following.

-\begin{conjecture}[Domination of foliations] If a closed orientable manifold $V$ admits a smooth foliation $\mathscr F$ with $\Sc(\mathscr F) > 0$, then $V$ can be dominated by a manifold $W$ with $Sc (W)>0$.\footnote{This is hardly to be expected from {\it leaf-wise} smooth Riemannian foliations $\mathscr F$ which are (only) {\it continuous} transversally to the leafs.
-However, the standard examples of such $\mathscr F$ -- the stable/unstable foliations of {\it Anosov systems} -- are easily shown to be \no.} \end{conjecture}
+\begin{Conjecture}[domination of foliations] If a closed orientable manifold $V$ admits a smooth foliation $\mathscr F$ with $\Sc(\mathscr F) > 0$, then $V$ can be dominated by an orientable manifold $W$ with $\Sc(W)>0$.\footnote{This is hardly to be expected from {\it leaf-wise} smooth Riemannian foliations $\mathscr F$ which are (only) {\it continuous} transversally to the leaves.
+However, the standard examples of such $\mathscr F$ -- the stable/unstable foliations of {\it Anosov systems} -- are easily shown to be \no.} \end{Conjecture}

 We conclude by bringing together Conjectures \ref{shortneck} and \ref{foliations} as follows, compare \cite{S-W-Z2021}.